meta-llama/llama-recipes/recipes/quickstart/Multi-Modal-RAG/README.md

     --use_existing_table
 ```

-Task: We can further improve the description prompt.
+Note: We can further improve the description prompt.
 You will notice sometimes the description starts with the title of the cloth which causes in retrieval of "similar" clothes instead of "complementary" items

 - Upload an image
 - 11B model describes the image